Compliance Initiatives/Crisis Management

 Compliance Initiatives

 To put our Corporate Philosophy into practice and be a company trusted and loved by customers and society, the KONOIKE Group must comply with laws, ordinances, and social norms, as well as conduct business fairly and transparently.
 To this end, we established a Corporate Ethics Code.
-Under this code, we further defined a Compliance Code and Operational Regulations on the KONOIKE Helpline, which we use to ensure compliance with and practical application of the Corporate Ethics Code.
-These measures guide our efforts to raise compliance throughout the group.
+Under this code, we further defined a Compliance Code and Operational Regulations on the Konoike Reporting Desk (Helpline), which we use to ensure compliance with and practical application of the Corporate Ethics Code.
+These measures guide our efforts to raise compliance throughout the Group.

 Raising Compliance Awareness